Breast cancer: History

 Because of its visibility, breast cancer was the form of cancer most often described in ancient documents.
 Because autopsies were rare, cancers of the internal organs were essentially invisible to ancient medicine.
 Breast cancer, however, could be felt through the skin, and in its advanced state often developed into fungating lesions: the tumor would become necrotic (die from the inside, causing the tumor to appear to break up) and ulcerate through the skin, weeping fetid, dark fluid.

-The oldest discovered evidence of breast cancer is from Egypt and dates back 4200 years, to the Sixth Dynasty.
+The oldest discovered evidence of breast cancer is from Egypt; it dates back 4200 years, to the Sixth Dynasty.
 The study of a woman's remains from the necropolis of Qubbet el-Hawa showed the typical destructive damage due to metastatic spread.
 The Edwin Smith Papyrus describes eight cases of tumors or ulcers of the breast that were treated by cauterization.
 The writing says about the disease, "There is no treatment."
 For centuries, physicians described similar cases in their practices, with the same conclusion.
 Ancient medicine, from the time of the Greeks through the 17th century, was based on humoralism, and thus believed that breast cancer was generally caused by imbalances in the fundamental fluids that controlled the body, especially an excess of black bile.
 Alternatively it was seen as divine punishment.

 Mastectomy for breast cancer was performed at least as early as AD 548, when it was proposed by the court physician Aetios of Amida to Theodora.
 It was not until doctors achieved greater understanding of the circulatory system in the 17th century that they could link breast cancer's spread to the lymph nodes in the armpit.
-In the early 18th century the French surgeon Jean Louis Petit performed total mastectomies that included removing the axillary lymph nodes, as he recognized that this reduced recurrence.
+In the early 18th century, the French surgeon Jean Louis Petit performed total mastectomies that included removing the axillary lymph nodes, as he recognized that this reduced recurrence.
 Petit's work built on the methods of the surgeon Bernard Peyrilhe, who in the 17th century additionally removed the pectoral muscle underlying the breast, as he judged that this greatly improved the prognosis.
 But poor results and the considerable risk to the patient meant that physicians did not share the opinion of surgeons such as Nicolaes Tulp, who in the 17th century proclaimed "the sole remedy is a timely operation."
-The eminent surgeon Richard Wiseman documented in the mid-17th century that following 12 mastectomies, two patients died during the operation, eight patients died shortly after the operation from progressive cancer and only two of the 12 patients were cured.
+The eminent surgeon Richard Wiseman documented in the mid-17th century that following 12 mastectomies, two patients died during the operation, eight patients died shortly after the operation from progressive cancer, and only two of the 12 patients were cured.
 Physicians were conservative in the treatment they prescribed in the early stages of breast cancer.
-Patients were treated with a mixture of detox purges, blood letting and traditional remedies that were supposed to lower acidity, such as the alkaline arsenic.
+Patients were treated with a mixture of detox purges, blood letting, and traditional remedies that were supposed to lower acidity, such as the alkaline arsenic.